Memo-Can/unit-test-learning/README.md

 ## XUnit Assert Methods

-1. Contain/DoesNotContain: These methods check for expected values within the results.
+1. **Contain/DoesNotContain**: These methods check for expected values within the results.
 They can search both in arrays and within strings.
-2. True/False: These methods return a boolean result based on the given condition, essentially checking for true or false.
+2. **True/False**: These methods return a boolean result based on the given condition, essentially checking for true or false.
-3. Matches/DoesNotMatch: These methods use regular expressions and return a boolean result.
+3. **Matches/DoesNotMatch**: These methods use regular expressions and return a boolean result.
-4. StartWith/EndWith: These methods check if the string contains a specific value at the start or end.
+4. **StartWith/EndWith**: These methods check if the string contains a specific value at the start or end.
-5. Empty/NotEmpty: These methods verify if an array contains elements or not.
+5. **Empty/NotEmpty**: These methods verify if an array contains elements or not.
-6. InRange/NotInRange: These methods check if a value falls within a specific range.
+6. **InRange/NotInRange**: These methods check if a value falls within a specific range.
-7. Single: This method checks if an array contains only one object.
+7. **Single**: This method checks if an array contains only one object.
-8. IsType/IsNotType: These methods check the type of a variable generically.
+8. **IsType/IsNotType**: These methods check the type of a variable generically.
-9. IsAssignableFrom: This checks if a type can be referenced by another.
+9. **IsAssignableFrom**: This checks if a type can be referenced by another.
-10. Null/NotNull: These methods check whether an object is null or not, returning a boolean result.
+10. **Null/NotNull**: These methods check whether an object is null or not, returning a boolean result.
-11. Equal/NotEqual: These methods check whether an object is equal to another.
+11. **Equal/NotEqual**: These methods check whether an object is equal to another.

 ## Parameters in Test Methods